 The primary objective of interest rate risk management is to limit the potential adverse effects of interest rate movements on interest income and expenses, while maintaining stable earnings growth.
 The interest rate risk faced by the Issuer is two-fold, namely interest rate mismatch risk and basis risk.
 Interest rate mismatch risk is the most substantial risk affecting the Issuer's net interest income.
-It arises mainly as a result of differences in the timing of interest rate mismatch risk is most evident in those loan portfolios where the majority of the loans are floating-rate assets (benchmarked against the Prime Rate or HIBOR), while the majority of the Issuer's liabilities are fixed-rate debt securities.
-The Issuer makes prudent use of a range of financial instruments such as interest rate swaps, interest rate mismatch risk.
+It arises mainly as a result of differences in the timing of interest rate re-pricing for the Issuer's interest-earning assets and interest-bearing liabilities.
+Interest rate mismatch risk is most evident in those loan portfolios where the majority of the loans are floating-rate assets (benchmarked against the Prime Rate or HIBOR), while the majority of the Issuer's liabilities are fixed-rate debt securities.
+The Issuer makes prudent use of a range of financial instruments such as interest rate swaps, interest rate swaptions, basis swaps, forward rate agreements and issuances of MBS, to manage interest rate mismatch risk.
 The proceeds of the fixed-rate debt securities are generally swapped into HIBOR-based funds via interest rate swaps to better match the floating-rate incomes from mortgage assets.